Introduction

 Key findings from our testing:

-- Inkjet shortfall: The HP 962XL delivered 45% fewer pages than rated when printing realistic documents (15% coverage)
+- Inkjet shortfall: The HP 962XL - check price on Amazon delivered 45% fewer pages than rated when printing realistic documents (15% coverage)

-- Toner holds its promise: The Brother TN-660 exceeded its rated yield by 7% under stress testing
+- Toner holds its promise: The Brother TN-660 - check price on Amazon exceeded its rated yield by 7% under stress testing

-- EcoTank dominates: Epson’s bulk ink system matched its claims and crushed all other options on cost per page
+- EcoTank dominates: Epson’s bulk ink system - check price on Amazon matched its claims and crushed all other options on cost per page

 Real-World Performance Differences